About Us

 Our Vision

-The Potter’s House, as a community of learners, will relentlessly pursue deeper discipleship with Jesus Christ and continually discover new ways to equip students to follow God throughout a lifetime of faithful service in the kingdom of God.
+To relentlessly pursue deeper discipleship with Jesus Christ and continually discover new ways to equip students to follow God throughout a lifetime of faithful service in His kingdom.
 We envision The Potter’s House as a place to continue fostering deep relationships with all in our community.
-Through dependence on prayer, we will expand our voice and advocate for a model of Christ-centered education in under-resourced neighborhoods.
+Through dependence on prayer, we will expand our voice and advocate for a model of Christ-centered education in our community.

 IN THE HANDS OF THE POTTER